Thousands more flights canceled across the U.S. as summer travel season heats up

 By midmorning in the eastern U.S., airlines had scrubbed more than 1,000 flights after canceling more than 1,700 on Thursday, according to tracking service FlightAware.
 Airports with the most cancellations were those in Charlotte, North Carolina, a major hub for American Airlines; LaGuardia and Newark Liberty in the New York City area; and Reagan Washington National outside Washington, D.C.

-As of noon Eastern time American Airlines had canceled 235 flights, or 7% of its operations, the most of any major U.S. carrier, according to FlightAware.
-Delta scrubbed 181 flights, while United Airlines scrapped 90 trips.
+As of 2 p.m.
+Eastern time, American Airlines had canceled 261 flights, or 8% of its operations — the most of any major U.S. carrier, according to FlightAware.
+Delta scrubbed 203 flights, while United Airlines scrapped 92 trips.

 On Thursday, Transportation Secretary Pete Buttigieg held a virtual meeting with airline CEOs to review measures carriers are taking to ensure smooth air travel over the July 4 holiday and the rest of the summer.
 Also on the agenda was discussing ways to better accommodate passengers who get stranded when flights are canceled.